Academic Policies

 Grading

-As noted under "grades," below, a student who cannot take the final examination in a course at the regularly scheduled time may be given the grade of Incomplete.
-The student must discuss the reasons for missing the examination with the instructor and, in the case of illness, must consult with the instructor.
-The student must ask the instructor to give a grade of Incomplete.
-Incompletes are not awarded automatically.
+A student who due to illness or other emergency cannot take the final examination in a course at the regularly scheduled day and time should request the grade of Incomplete.
+This grade is not awarded automatically.
 The time and place of any makeup examinations are set by the instructor or the department.
+Please see more detail on the grade of Incomplete below.

 Grades